d5b94396feba3/bigmart-sales-prediction-with-ibm-cloud-autoai/README.md

 # bigmart-sales-prediction-with-ibm-cloud-autoai

-## Aim: Explore Watson AutoAI, deploy a machine learning algorithm in Watson studio and predict the output
+## This tutorial demonstrate how to create and deploy machine learning model with Watson Studio AutoAI.
+Read medium blog post for this tutorial [BLOG HERE!](https://medium.com/@sha-rah646/how-to-create-and-deploy-machine-learning-model-with-watson-studio-autoai-ca1c772124c6)

 <h4>Outcome:</h4>
 <p>In this tutorial, you will explore the following services. </p>